David S. Greenberg

 - Acting as outside general counsel for a nonprofit community health and social service organization.

 - Acting as outside general counsel to a startup, health care technology company.

 Prior to joining ArentFox Schiff, David worked in the DC office of a leading national law firm where he specialized in antitrust and health care litigation.
 While at that firm, he litigated complex cases in state and federal court involving health insurers, innovator pharmaceutical companies, generic pharmaceutical companies, and pharmacy benefit managers.

 Upon completion of law school, David worked as an attorney for the Civil Division of the DOJ.
 While at DOJ, he was a member of the small team of lawyers responsible for administering the federal September 11, 2001, Victim Compensation Fund.

-David is a member of the American Health Lawyers Association and the Health Law Section of the American Bar Association.
+David is a member of the American Health Lawyers Association.

 - “Overpayment Recoveries by Health Insurers: Bringing and Defending Claims, Evaluating Merits, Scope of Recovery,” Strafford CLE webinar, August 5, 2021